|Early Spring Date:||April 28|

-Eastern Wood-Pewees are common spring migrants who breed in the Washington metro area.
-They begin to arrive at Monticello Park in early May, and a few stay around to breed.
+Spring: Eastern Wood-Pewees are common spring migrants who breed in the Washington metro area.
+They arrive at Monticello Park in early May, and a few stay around to nest.
 You are most likely to encounter one between the middle of May and Memorial Day.

 Where to See Them in the Park

 Pewees are easy to hear but can be difficult to see.
 They usually stay high in leafy trees.
 Sometimes, they come lower, and you sometimes see them hawking insects.

 Pewees are drab flycatchers who are slightly larger than the flycatchers in the genus Empidonax.
 They also have slightly longer wings.
 The underparts are usually pale yellow, but they can look gray.
 The sexes are similar.

 Pewees have a dull brown head and back.
 They have two wingbars and a slight crest.
 The lower mandible is pale.

 Pewees have a dark vest — a smudge on each side of the breast.
 Some birders get excited when they see the vest, because they think they are seeing the much-less-common Olive-sided Flycatcher, who is in the same genus.